Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Proposed approach

 In our initial approach, we model a single manipulator placed on a table and a human in various poses next to it.
-As mentioned earlier, we investigate two regions of interest.
+We investigate two regions of interest: robot space and human space.
 While these could be determined in a task-dependent fashion, we chose regions that can be defined in a straightforward way for demonstration purposes.